jtail/conventions/java/formatting.md

 contains a multiline comment it will not work properly.

-NOTE: In some extremely rare cases, it might be reasonable to use multiline style to write truly long essays that are still subject to be maintained but somehow you do not want them to be exposed in javadoc.
+NOTE: In some extremely rare cases, it might be reasonable to use multiline style to write truly long essays that are still subject to be maintained, but somehow you do not want them to be exposed in javadoc.
 In this case you usually already know you are doing something wrong but cannot immediately address it for some reason.
 Neverthless, if you got into this situation, think twice.
 Code is really not a good place to write essays.
 Maybe you should, for example, place a ticket in bugtracker and put small comment with a link and short summary instead.